afantasia-me/afantasia-me.github.io/_posts/2020-09-05-the-mainframe-is-dead-long-live-the-mainframe.md

 >
 > I suppose I could go on, but overall, these systems are basically self-hosted AWS alternatives which have evolved … slowly and hardened since 1969.
 >
-> I should point out that COBOL, which not the most exciting language is insanely simple.
+> I should point out that COBOL, while not the most exciting language, is insanely simple.
 As soon as you understand that you generally don't write programs in Cobol, rather your write functions.
 You schedule the function to run using JCL (job control language) when an event occurs (a form posted data for example) and then you use object storage and NoSQL style methods to query databases and read or store information for example.
 >
 > What people generally don't realize about the mainframe is that it completely and totally lacks a single point of failure.
 You can have a few nodes or a few million nodes.
 Storage is distributed naturally across any format from high performance SSD through real to real tape... even S3 if you really want it.
-> - IBM mainframes are and always have be a cloud.
+> - IBM mainframes are (and always have been) a cloud.
 > - Load balancers on the way into a mainframe distribute transactions across any available node (just like K8S ingress)
 > - Unlike ingress, if a transaction doesn't complete, you can schedule a retry that will try another node
 > - Functions are stored as source or binary objects in the common object database